madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 ## Snap Store

 Snap store (tracks)[https://snapcraft.io/docs/snap-store-metrics] snap installs and usage.
-The unique machine id is kept in `/var/lib/snapd/state.json` in `{"data": { "device": { "serial": "ID" } }}`.
+The unique tracking machine id is kept in `/var/lib/snapd/state.json` in `{"data": { "device": { "serial": "ID" } }}`.
 You may need to edit `/var/lib/snapd/state.json` manually in case of snap issues and restart `snapd`.

 ## Summary